Redmi Note Screen Replacement Cost UK 2026

 | Redmi Note 11 | £79.95 |

 Diagnostics are free on standard screen repairs.
-Every screen carries a 27-month guarantee — more than double the 12 months most independent UK repairers offer.
+Every screen carries a 27-month guarantee — well over twice the 12-month cover most independent UK repairers stop at.
 If your exact Note variant is not listed, contact us for a quote.

 AMOLED vs LCD within the Note line